“The bull walks up the stairs. The bear jumps out the window.”

 How to Prepare for the Worst

-Still, the sudden shift in investor sentiment highlights why you need a strategy for when the bear market inevitably arrives.
+A sudden shift in investor sentiment highlights why you need a strategy for when a bear market inevitably arrives.

 Below are three bear market strategies you should consider today.